Huchen: Appearance

 The huchen reaches about 1.5 m in length and more than 50 kg in weight.
 The average length is between 60 and 120 cm.
 The huchen has a slender body that is nearly round in cross-section.
 On the reddish brown back are several dark patches in an X or crescent shape, but most distinctive feature is its head, which is larger than in other salmonides (longer and wider), with large elongated mouth.

 Diet

-As the largest fish found within many European rivers, Huchen like many other salmonoids under an ontogenic change as they grow older.
+As the largest fish found within many European rivers, Huchen like many other salmonoids under an ontogenetic change as they grow older.
 Smaller fish feed on the larvae of water insects or on insects dropped into the water.
 As they get older, larger individuals prey on other species of fish and small vertebrates.

-From a study in Slovakia, older angler caught individuals primarily seemed to prey on Spirlin Alburnoides bipunctatus, Chub Leuciscus cephalus, Brown trout Salmo trutta, and Barbel Barbus barbus.
+Common nase is the most important food source for a Danube salmon (huchen).
+From a study in Slovakia, older angler caught individuals primarily seemed to prey on spirlin Alburnoides bipunctatus, chub Leuciscus cephalus, brown trout Salmo trutta, and barbel Barbus barbus.